Search

 Sort recipes into three categories:

-For digital recipes, create folders to organize them and delete anything unnecessary right away.
+Create folders to organize digital recipes and delete anything unnecessary right away.

 Add Notes to Your Favorites